autosoft-dev/tree-hugger/README.md

 ## Building the so files

+_Please note that building the libraries has been tested under a macOS Mojave with Apple LLVM version 10.0.1 (clang-1001.0.46.4)_

 _Please check out our Linux specific instructions [here](https://github.com/autosoft-dev/tree-sitter-docker)_

 Once this library is installed it gives you a command line utility to download and compile tree-sitter .so files with ease.
 As an example -